jcupitt/argh-steroids/README.md

 * Hold 'I' during play to see object and FPS counts.

+* Hold 'P' during play to toggle particles on and off.
+This can help framerate on slower systems.

 # TODO

 * Collision detection is just touching circles, we could look at the geometry